Patience-creator/Todo-list/README.md

 # Todo-list
-A simple responsive to do list
+A simple responsive to do list.
+That I made with HTML,CSS and JS.